-In either case, official debts must be paid off.
+In either case, the estate must pay off official debts.
 These may include medical bills and other expenses the decedent couldn’t cover before death.
-Because these are levied against the decedent’s estate, passing away with major debt can take a large chunk off the assets that can legally transfer to loved ones.
+Because these are levied against the decedent’s estate, passing away with major debt will reduce the assets that can legally transfer to heirs.

-After the court confirms all debt and taxes have been paid, it can move forward with dividing the what’s left of the estate to the proper beneficiaries the will has listed.
+After the court confirms all debts and taxes are complete, it can move forward with distributing what remains of the estate pursuant to the will.

 If a person died without a will, the court typically divides assets and property among immediate family members.
 Someone who dies without a will has passed away “intestate.”
 The surviving spouse, if any, typically takes priority.

-As you can see, the probate process often chips away at the decedent’s estate before the proper heirs receive their due property.
-However, there are several estate-planning techniques one can engage in during life in order to shield property from the probate process.
+The probate process can chip away at the decedent’s estate before it is distributed to the heirs.
+However, there are several estate planning techniques one can engage in during life in order to shield property from the probate process.

-One example is opening a revocable living trust.
-These accounts can hold virtually anything of value from your bank accounts to physical property such as vehicles.
-But when you die, the contents of your trust effectively leave your estate and are no longer your property.
+Another major example is opening a revocable living trust.
+These accounts can hold virtually anything of value, including your home, cars and jewelry.
+When you transfer the property to the trust, it leaves your estate and is no longer your property.
 Thus, these assets don’t have to go through the probate process.

-You can explicitly detail how you want to divide this property among heirs in your trust document.
-With a revocable living trust, you can also designate a trustee to manage trust assets and distribute property to the proper beneficiaries after your death.
+You can detail how you want to divide this property among heirs in your trust document.
+With a revocable living trust, you also designate a trustee to manage trust assets and distribute property to the proper beneficiaries after your death.
 Typically, you would be the trustee so you can manage the trust during your lifetime, and you would appoint a successor trustee to handle matters on your death.

 In addition, you can give away property and assets as gifts during your lifetime.
-For 2019, you can gift up to $15,000 to any individual without worrying about the gift tax.
+For 2020, you can gift up to $15,000 to any individual without worrying about the gift tax.
 So you can give up to $15,000 in cash or other property to each of your three children, for example.
 But even if you gift more than $15,000 to one person during the year, you’d generally just need to report it on Form 709.
-It doesn’t mean you have to pay the gift tax.
-You trigger that when you breach your lifetime gift and estate tax exclusion.
-Recent tax laws shifted that to more than $11 million.
-With careful estate-tax planning, a married couple can protect about $22 million in gifts to loved ones without incurring a gift tax.
+It doesn’t mean you necessarily have to pay the gift tax, but you trigger that when you breach your lifetime gift and estate tax exclusion.

 Tips on Estate Planning